metaleap/vscode-appz/libs/go/readme.md

 }
 ```

-StatusBarItemBag is a snapshot of `StatusBarItem` state at the counterparty.
-It
+StatusBarItemBag is a snapshot of `StatusBarItem` state at the VSC counterparty.
-is obtained whenever `StatusBarItem` creations and method calls (incl. the
+It is obtained whenever `StatusBarItem` creations and method calls (incl. the
 dedicated `Get`) resolve or its event subscribers are invoked, and therefore (to
 help always retain a factual view of the real full-picture) should not be
 constructed manually.
 All read-only properties are exposed as function-valued